cs-uob/COMSM0085/docs/organisation.md

 The materials on this website will be updated throughout the course.
-You can generally expect that the exercise materials for both the _current_ and _next_ week are up-to-date, to support your preparation.
-Videos for later sessions may not be available earlier than one week in advance, but if they are present then you may safely watch them if you wish.
-Exercises for later sessions may undergo minor alterations, but should remain essentially the same.
+You can generally expect that the exercise materials for both the _current_ and _next_ weeks are up-to-date, to support your preparation.
+Videos for later sessions may not be available earlier than one week in advance, but if they are present then you may safely watch them when you wish.
+Practical exercises for later sessions may undergo minor alterations, but should remain essentially the same (barring the Week 21 webscraping content, which is new this year and not yet available).